 The most common form of financial aid in the English graduate program is the graduate teaching assistantship (GTA).
 As a GTA, you receive vital professional training and improve your teaching skills throughout your academic career at Auburn.
 Master’s students may hold a GTA for two years; PhD students may hold a GTA for up to five years.

-First-year MA students serve as teaching assistants for our core survey classes in American, British, or world literature.
+First-year Master’s students serve as teaching assistants for our core literature classes in American, British, or World Literature.
 Working under the guidance of an experienced faculty member, students assist with grading for the course and lead two small, weekly discussion sections of 15 students.
-As part of their training to teach composition in their second year, students in the fall semester enroll in ENGL 7040: Teaching Composition – Issues and Approaches and observe one section of ENGL 1100.
-In the spring semester, students build on their experience in 7040 by working more closely with an experienced member of our composition faculty, observing a section of ENGL 1120 and attending a weekly advising session with their mentor.
+As part of their training to teach literature and composition, students take ENGL 7940: Practicum in Teaching College English in the fall and spring semesters.
+The practicum focuses on teaching literature (fall semester) and composition (spring semester).

-Second-year MA GTAs teach three courses of their own in our composition program: typically, one section of ENGL 1100 in the fall and two sections of ENGL 1120 in the spring.
+Second-year Master’s GTAs teach three courses of their own in our composition program: typically, two sections of ENGL 1100 in the fall and one section of ENGL 1120 in the spring.
 The maximum class size for first-year composition courses is 25 students.